The Dark Arts in Soccer: 5 Ways to Bend the Rules

 What if I told you that the most successful soccer teams in the world don’t just win with talent and tactics, they win by cheating?
 Well, not exactly cheating, but they have mastered something controversial: the dark arts.

-Soccer is often praised for its beauty and skill, which is why it has the nickname “the beautiful game”; however, there’s a hidden side known as the dark arts in soccer that can completely alter games.
-These tactical fouls, outrageous gamesmanship, and time-wasting techniques have become so common that even Premier League clubs like Manchester City and Arsenal regularly employ them to help their teams win matches.
+Soccer is usually known for its beauty and skill, which is why it has the nickname “the beautiful game”; however, there’s a hidden side known as the dark arts in soccer that can completely change games.
+Dark arts, such as tactical fouls, time-wasting techniques, etc, have become so common that even Premier League clubs like Manchester City and Arsenal use them regularly.

-As a result, a lot of players watching these games see these tactics working and decide to use them too, which is why you see these dark arts at all levels of the game.
-Improving your understanding of when and how to use these dark arts is part of improving your game IQ, which is one of the keys to player development, along with talent, mindset, athleticism, fitnessrecovery, and discipline.
+As a result, a lot of players watching these games see these tactics working and decide to use them too, which is why you see these dark arts at all levels of the game nowadays.
+Improving your understanding of when and how to use these dark arts is part of your game IQ, which is one of the key pillars of player development, along with talent, mindset, athleticism, fitnessrecovery, and discipline.

-These are also skills that can be improved just like any other soccer skill, such as ball controlfirst touchdribblingshootingdefending, decision makingcomposureawareness, and creativity, but there can be consequences depending on the dark art you use.
+Dark arts are also skills that can be improved just like any other soccer skill, such as ball controlfirst touchdribblingshootingdefending, decision-makingcomposureawareness, and creativity, but there can be consequences.
 In this blog post, I will go over five ways to bend the rules in soccer to your advantage.

 What are the most used Dark Arts in Soccer?